 If you want to find the origin and history of a word, you can use ‘etymology:‘ as a search operator followed by the word.
 For example, to check the origin of the word ‘religion’, you can search for ‘etymology:religion‘.

-You can also use search operators to find results from a specific website or domain.
+You can also use search operators to find results from a specific website.
 For example, if you want Google to display web pages from Technastic.com, you can use ‘site:technastic.com‘.
 Similarly, to find all instances of a certain topic (Google, for example) on this website, you can use the ‘site:technastic.com google‘.
-You can also use this operator to find websites that use a specific TLD (top-level domain).
+This operator helps you find websites using a specific TLD (top-level domain).
 For example, if you want to search for veg curry recipes from websites in India, you can use ‘veg curry recipes site:.in‘.

-There are two search operators that let you search for terms in a URL.
+Two search operators let you search for terms in a URL.
 For example. if you want to find all the URLs containing ‘Google’, you can use ‘inurl:google‘.
 Similarly, to search for all Google URLs that contain ‘Android’, you should enter ‘allinurl:google android‘ in the search bar.

 Other examples:

-The ‘intext:‘ and ‘allintext:‘ search operators can be used to find all of the instances of a particular word or phrase on a web page.
-This can be useful for locating specific information on a page, or for finding all instances of a particular word or phrase on a site.
-The allintext: search operator can also be used in conjunction with other search operators, such as the intitle: or inurl: operators, to further narrow down your search results.
+The ‘intext:‘ and ‘allintext:‘ search operators can be used to find all the instances of a particular word or phrase on a web page.
+This can be useful for locating specific information on a page or finding all instances of a particular word or phrase on a site.

 Examples:

-The ‘related:‘ search operator can be used to find web pages that are similar to a specific website or deal with similar topics.
-Take a look at the following examples:
+The ‘related:‘ search operator can be used to find web pages similar to a specific website or deal with similar topics.
+Take a look at the following example:

 The ‘source:‘ search operator tells Google to show results from only a specific website or domain.
-This can be useful if you want to find information on a specific topic from a particular site.
-For example, if you wanted to find information about Google from The Verge, you would use the following search query: ‘google source:theverge.com‘.
+For example, if you wanted to find information about Google from The Verge, you would use the following search query: ‘google source:theverge.com’.

 Google search also lets you find detailed information about movies.
-Just use “movie:” followed by the name of the movie and you will find its showtimes, cast, IMDB rating, user reviews, and OTT platforms where it can be watched.
+Just use “movie:” followed by the its name to find its showtimes, cast, IMDB rating, user reviews, and OTT platforms where it can be watched.
 Example: movie:shawshank redemption

 Besides, the operators mentioned above, there is more to explore.
 Do not forget to check out the full list of 48 Google Search operators to learn more.